benjaminsampica/dungeondates/README.md

 # Getting Started

-In order to run the web app you must have:
+In order to run any projects you must have:

 - Latest .NET SDK